styopdev/multiPicker/README.md

-## Multi Picker
+## Multipicker

-Multi picker is jQuery plugin for days, numbers, or other elements selecting, supports multi selecting (like checkboxes) or single element selection (like radiobuttons).
+Multipicker is jQuery plugin for days, numbers, or other elements selecting, supports multi selecting (like checkboxes) or single element selection (like radiobuttons).

 #### How to use